konstellation-io/kdl-server/app/api/README.md

 1. You need kdl up and running
 2. Port-forward the mongodb inside kdl `kubectl -n kdl port-forward pods/kdl-mongo-0 27017:27017`
-3. Port-forward the gitea inside kdl `kubectl -n kdl port-forward pods/gitea-0 3001:3000`
-4. Port-forward the gitea inside kdl `kubectl -n kdl port-forward pods/[MINIO-POD-ID] 9001:9001`
+3. Port-forward the minio inside kdl `kubectl -n kdl port-forward pods/[MINIO-POD-ID] 9001:9001`
-5. Load the environment variables (they are located in `app/api/.env.dev`):
+4. Load the environment variables (they are located in `app/api/.env.dev`):
-6. run `go run http/main.go` (or launch it from your preferred IDE)
+5. run `go run http/main.go` (or launch it from your preferred IDE)
-7. You can now access the graphQL playground at `http://localhost:3000/api/playground`
+6. You can now access the graphQL playground at `http://localhost:3000/api/playground`

 ## Testing